 Staff from the Engineering Dept., MPU, and McAllen ISD were consulted during the CPs/AP.

 Amendment

-The City and AHSTI consulted and coordinated efforts to provide short and medium-term rental and utility assistance for qualified households.
+The City and AHSTI consulted and coordinated efforts to provide short and medium-term rental and utility assistance for qualified households as well as economic development activities.